tkdnbb/nodegrapher/README.md

 - `maxContainCount` (optional): Maximum containment value for graph processing (default: 1)
 - `numX` (optional): Number of nodes to generate in the x direction (default: 15)

+Returns a Promise that resolves to the graph data.

+#### `saveRoad(imagePath: string, outputPath?: string, maxContainCount?: number, numX?: number): Promise<GraphData | undefined>`
+Generates and saves a road graph based on the provided image.

+- `imagePath`: Path to the input image file
+- `outputPath` (optional): Path where the road graph will be saved as JSON (default: "road.json")
+- `maxContainCount` (optional): Maximum containment value for graph processing (default: 1)
+- `numX` (optional): Number of nodes to generate in the x direction (default: 15)

-Returns a Promise that resolves to the graph data or undefined if processing fails.
+Returns a Promise that resolves to the road graph data, or undefined if no road graph could be generated.

 #### `extractGraphFromImage(imagePath: string, distanceThreshold?: number, maxContainCount?: number, numX?: number): Promise<GraphData>`
 Extracts a graph structure directly from an image without saving to file.